francis-del/TodoApp/README.md

 and the least important tasks at the bottom.
 It is helpful in planning our daily schedules.

 We can add more tasks at any time and delete a task that is completed.

+This app was developed using xamarin.forms MVVM Archeticture pattern.